kili-technology/kili-python-sdk/docs/sdk/tutorials/ocr_pre_annotations.md

 import getpass
 ```

-We can now create the interface we will be using in our project.
+We can now create the project ontology (json interface).

-For OCR, the interface to use is a classification job with nested transcriptions for each category:
+For a transcription task on images, the ontology is a classification job with nested transcriptions for each category:

 ```python